 - Rent a car and explore the baroque villages of Ragusa, Modica and Scicli

 Many airlines fly to Catania from major UK cities, from London, Glasgow or Manchester, with easyJet or Ryanair most often offering the best prices, you can just compare flights usingSkyscanner.
 If you are flying in then we suggest you rent a car directly at the airport.

 You can also reach Catania via a ferry boat which will allow you to travel freely on the island with your own car.
 Ferries leave from France and other Italian ports.You can book your ferry to Sicily online on the DirectFerries website.

 Where to stay in Catania?

 Catania is not a huge city, but to make your stay easier, choose a hotel or apartment in the old town center, around Piazza Università for example, to be close to tourist attractions and places to eat and go out.
+It might be hard to park there so think about booking a parking spot in advance.
 To find a cheap hotel in Catania, try searching a online booking service or you could also book an apartment or homestay via Airbnb.

 A comment ?
 Ask us here !